pymmcore-plus/pymmcore-gui/README.md

 ### 📦 Bundled Application

-  For those wanting a fully-contained, double-clickable application, we provide pre-built, bundles that include the Python runtime and all necessary dependencies.
+  For those wanting a fully contained, double-clickable application, we provide pre-built bundles that include the Python runtime and all necessary dependencies.

   You can download the latest nightly bundled applications